-You can obtain this permit from the municipal authorities or the regional water authority.
-The mooring permit contains conditions relating to public order, safety, the environment, hygiene and health.
+You can obtain this permit from the municipal authorities or the regional water authorities (in Dutch).
 The municipal authority or the regional water authority may also set requirements on the vessel’s dimensions.

 For some (parts of) provincial waterways a mooring ban is in place.
 In some cases you can apply for dispensation from this ban.
 You can apply for this dispensation to the provincial authorities.